ndf-zz/remootio-adapter/README.md

      H time has elapsed, the hoist will flag an error condition.
-   - Safetime: If the hoist is left at position P2, between P1 and P2, or in the STOP state, it will attempt to retract automatically to the home position after about 30 minutes.
+   - Safetime: If the hoist is left at position P2, between P1 and P2, or in the STOP state, it will attempt to retract automatically to the home position after about 60 minutes.
-   - Disable Schedule: Scheduled feeding may be temporarily disabled by manually lowering the hoist slightly from the home position to state "STOP H-P1".
-To re-enable scheduled feeding, return hoist to home position.
+   - Disable Automation: Automated random feeding may be temporarily disabled by manually lowering the hoist slightly from the home position to state "STOP H-P1".
+To re-enable random feeding, return hoist to home position.

 ### Serial Console

+**Note**: Serial console is not available on units supplied with BLE adapter.

 Connect RS-232 serial adapter to J4 (console) and open a terminal at 19200 baud, 8n1.